Advanced Flight Training

 Australian Helicopter Pilot School is one of the few schools in Australia that provide the specialty training required to become a Flight Instructor.
-We have trained more than 150 helicopter pilots to become chief flying instructors, chief pilots, rescue pilots and corporate pilots.
+We have trained more than 300 helicopter pilots to become instructors who have then gone on to become chief pilots, rescue pilots and corporate pilots.

 To achieve the instructor rating, you will need to develop your skills and knowledge in accordance with the Civil Aviation Safety Authority (CASA) syllabus.
-This includes a requirement of 400 hours total flight time in helicopters, of which 40 hours may be flight training for the issue of the instructor rating.
+This includes a requirement of 250 hours total flight time in helicopters, of which 100 hours must be Pilot In Command (PIC) and 35 hours of flight training for the issue of the instructor rating.

 Grade 3 Instructor